microsoft/vscode-docs/docs/remote/ssh.md

 ### Always forwarding a port

-If you have ports that you **always want to forward**, you can use the the `LocalForward` directive in the same SSH config file you created above in [Remembering hosts](#remembering-hosts-you-connect-to-frequently).
+If you have ports that you **always want to forward**, you can use the `LocalForward` directive in the same SSH config file you created above in the [Remembering hosts](#remembering-hosts-you-connect-to-frequently) section above.

 For example, if you wanted to forward ports 3000 and 27017, you could update the file as follows: